-“Early last year, my church was attacked by wicked people and the church building was confiscated by the court.
+“My church was attacked and the church building was confiscated by the court.
 Our church is now gathering inside a shipping container.”
 Pastor Bahrom, who was jailed for his faith

 Please keep praying for your brothers and sisters in Tajikistan.
 Your gifts and prayers make an enormous difference to those following Jesus no matter the cost.